 1.1 Choice of Law.
 These Terms, and our provision, and your use of the Services are governed by the laws of New York, U.S.A.
 You may have additional rights under mandatory law.
 We do not seek to limit those rights to the extent prohibited by law.

 1.2 Eligibility.
-You may only enter into an agreement to use our Services if you are over 18 years old, OR are 13 years or older (or of legal age of consent to open an account under the laws of your country of residence) and have the consent of your parent or guardian, OR your educational institution or other similar organization that will make accounts available for use by children under the age of 13, you represent, warrant and covenant that (i) before sharing account access with any such child, you shall obtain verifiable consent from the parent or guardian of such child that expressly provides consent for us to process that child’s personal information in connection with providing the Services to such child, (ii) you shall advise us immediately if the parent or guardian withdraws such consent and direct us to destroy such child’s personal information, and (iii) you shall provide us such written verifiable consent upon our request.
+You may only enter into an agreement to use our Services if you are over 18 years old, OR are 13 years or older (or of legal age of consent to open an account under the laws of your country of residence) and have the consent of your parent or guardian.
+If you are an educational institution or other similar organization that will make accounts available for use by children under the age of 13, you represent, warrant and covenant that (i) before sharing account access with any such child, you shall obtain verifiable consent from the parent or guardian of such child that expressly provides consent for us to process that child’s personal information in connection with providing the Services to such child, (ii) you shall advise us immediately if the parent or guardian withdraws such consent and direct us to destroy such child’s personal information, and (iii) you shall provide us such written verifiable consent upon our request.

 1.5 Availability.
 Services descriptions may be accessible worldwide but for clarity, this does not mean all Services or service features are accessible in all languages or all areas, or that user-generated content available via the Services is legally compliant in all areas.
 It is your responsibility to make sure your use of the Services is available and legally compliant in your area.